Sex-positive movement: Criticism

-The SlutWalk has received criticism of its efficacy as an activist event.
-SlutWalk's purpose was to reclaim the word "slut" and counteract victim-blaming.
-Despite the aim of the slut-walk, critics point out that the word "slut" had not been reclaimed.
+The SlutWalk has received criticism of its effectiveness as an activist event.
+SlutWalk's purpose is to reclaim the word "slut" and counteract victim-blaming.
+Despite the aim of the SlutWalk, critics claim that the word "slut" has not been reclaimed.
 Rather, the word slut had become reified.
-Critics of the SlutWalk also suggest that the focus on revealing clothing "ultimately displace[s] the sombre and deadly issues of rape, domestic violence, sexual abuse, and street harassment."
-Lastly, the SlutWalk received criticism for lack of consideration of the hyper-sexualization that women of colour face.
-Black Women's Blueprint penned an open letter to the slut-walk explaining that Black women cannot "afford to label" themselves as those in the slut-walk do.
+Critics of the SlutWalk also suggest that the alleged focus on revealing clothing "ultimately displace[s] the sombre and deadly issues of rape, domestic violence, sexual abuse, and street harassment".
+Lastly, the SlutWalk received criticism for alleged lack of consideration of the hyper-sexualization that women of colour face.
+Black Women's Blueprint wrote an open letter to the SlutWalk claiming that Black women cannot "afford to label" themselves as those in the SlutWalk do.

 In the 21st century

 Since the early 2000s, the sex-positivity movement has continued to move closer into the mainstream.
 The advent of social media has made the sex-positivity movement more accessible by giving advocates of the movement platforms to promote their beliefs to a wide audience of followers.
 By extending the reach of the movement, sex-positivity has come to be inclusive of all sorts of sex and sexuality.
 Shaming has become an area of particular interest within the sex-positivity movement, encouraging people to be more open and accepting of the different experiences people have with sex and sexuality.
 Slut-shaming, prude-shaming and kink-shaming have all been challenged by the sex-positivity movement in an effort to allow all people to feel supported by and included in the movement.